Skip to Content

 6. Use Manipulatives

-There are so many benefits of playing with blocks that children should have opportunities to play with blocks and all kinds of manipulatives daily.
+There are countless benefits of playing with blocks that children should have opportunities to play with blocks and all kinds of manipulatives daily.

 Boy playing with blocks

-Offer beads, counters and objects for loose parts play.
-There are also many benefits of Lego and other construction toys.
+Offer beads, counters, Lego and other construction toys.

 Playing with blocks is an early step in building a concept of numbers.